Statsomat/BayesTwoProp/documents/Introduction.md

     -	Automatic reporting
     -	Human-readable interpretation in natural language
     -	Downloadable learner-code to reproduce the results
-    -	Help for learners and researchers all over the world\\
+    -	Help for learners and researchers all over the world<br>
 	(Live-Show)

 2. Goal of this course: